Career Opportunities

 Job Summary:

-The Arrhythmia Clinic Registered Nurse (RN) is responsible for managing the Electrophysiology (EP) patients care by promoting and restoring patients’ health through the nursing process; collaborating with physicians and Nurse Practitioners as well as multidisciplinary team members; and providing education and support to these patients.
+The Transitional Heart Failure Clinic (THFC) Registered Nurse (RN) is responsible for managing patients in the THFC care by promoting and restoring patients’ health through the nursing process; collaborating with physicians and Nurse Practitioners as well as multidisciplinary team members; and providing education and support to these patients.

 Duties/Responsibilities: